Transjakarta: Future fleet

-Note :TransJakarta stated that it will not buy any electric buses.
+Note :Transjakarta stated that it will not buy any electric buses.
 Instead, electric buses will be operated by operators under the Rupiah-per-kilometer scheme.
 Currently all electric bus models listed is either under trial or is to commence trial in the near future.

+Future or Prototype Fleet

 Retired fleet

 The Mercedes-Benz OH and Hino RG air-conditioned buses operated in Corridor 1 are painted red and yellow, with a picture of a young brahminy kite, which looks similar to a bald eagle grasping a tree branch with three salaks on it.
 The buses use special fuel which is (a mix of diesel and biodiesel).
 For Corridors 2 (bus colours: blue and white) and 3 (bus colours: yellow and red), the buses are CNG-fueled Daewoo buses imported from South Korea.
 Corridors 4, 5 and 6 used Grey Daewoo and Hyundai CNG buses, with Komodo and Huanghai articulated buses dedicated for Corridor 5.
 Grey Hino CNG buses are used for Corridors 7 and 8.
 Corridors 9 and 10 used Red coloured Hyundai and Komodo articulated buses, whilst Corridor 11 uses red Inobus articulated buses.
 Corridor 12 used to use red coloured Ankai and Inobus buses as well.
 Due to various coach builders being involved and design tweaks applied over time, the exterior and interior appearance, quality, and comfort varies between buses operating in the same corridor.
 Seats in old buses face the aisle to optimise passengers' movement during rush hours.
 Older buses were equipped with folding or hydraulic sliding doors, while newer units were equipped with swing doors.

-In August 2011, TransJakarta operator installed cameras on one bus for a trial period.
+In August 2011, Transjakarta operator installed cameras on one bus for a trial period.
 The plan is to install four cameras on each bus gradually in efforts to improve services such as to inform passengers waiting for buses about how crowded approaching buses are, and to prevent sexual harassment.